Three-dimensional Vorticity Effects on Extinction Behavior of Laminar Flamelets: Results

-Figures \ref{fig12} and \ref{fig13} explore the same premixed flame at a higher strain rate of $S^* = 75,000$~1/s with varying $S_1$, $S_2$, and $\omega_k$ combinations.
+Figures \ref{fig13} and \ref{fig14} explore the same premixed twin flame at a higher strain rate of $S^* = 2,000,000$~1/s with varying $S_1$, $S_2$, and $\omega_k$ combinations.
 Note, within these figures, some of the $\omega_k = 0.0$ curves are coincident and difficult to distinguish.
-Figure \ref{fig12} shows that premixed flames are similarly affected by vorticity and $S_2 > S_1$ combination as compared to diffusion flames.
+Figure \ref{fig13} shows that premixed flames are similarly affected by vorticity and $S_2 > S_1$ combination as compared to non-premixed flames.
 Increasing vorticity increases peak temperature and flame standoff distance.
-We also notice that when $\omega_k = 0.0$, the case of $S_1 = 0.5, S_2 = 0.5$ produces the highest temperature, as was the case with diffusion flames.
-Figure \ref{fig13} shows the velocity and mass flux profiles.
-These profiles differ from diffusion flames due to boundary-value densities.
-At the left boundary, diffusion flames had increased mass flux when $\omega_k = 1.0$ due to the higher density there, however, the premixed flame has a lower density there and thus a lower mass flux.
+We also notice that when $\omega_k = 0.0$, the case of $S_1 = 0.5, S_2 = 0.5$ produces the highest temperature, as was the case with non-premixed flames.
+Figure \ref{fig14} shows the velocity and mass flux profiles.
+These profiles differ from non-premixed flames due to boundary-value densities.
+At the left boundary, non-premixed flames had increased mass flux when $\omega_k = 1.0$ due to the higher density there; however, the premixed flame has a lower density there and thus a lower mass flux.
 Note, these density differences also impose a limit on the minimum magnitude of $S_1$.